smarthomeNG/plugins/rcswitch/README.md

 cd /usr/local/bin
 sudo git clone https://github.com/r10r/rcswitch-pi.git
 </pre>
-Before building rcswitch-pi, the port has to be defineded the the code has to be slightly changed.
+Before building rcswitch-pi, the port has to be defined the code has to be changed slightly.
 Therefore edit the file send.cpp and the change the port to your needs and replace the command wiringPiSetup() to wiringPiSetupSys().
 For editing the file:
 <pre>
 cd rcswitch-pi
 sudo nano send.cpp
 </pre>
-In our example the file send.cpp has to look like follwos:
+In our example the file send.cpp has to look like follows:
 <pre>
 int PIN = 17;
   char* systemCode = argv[1];